hickst/qmtools-support/docs/Violin.md

 Follow the instructions on this project's [main page](https://github.com/hickst/qmtools-support) to install the project which the Violin script (**qmviolin**) and this document are a part of.

-### **Prerequisite**: Docker
+### **Prerequisite**: Docker or Apptainer

-You must have Docker installed and working on your machine to use this project.
+You must have Docker or Apptainer installed and working on your machine to use this project.
 For instructions on how to install Docker see [this link](https://docs.docker.com/get-docker/).

 ### **Step 1**: Ensure the required input files are available